Slums in Metro Manila: Access to utilities

-The informal structure of utilities within slums also contributes to the poverty of its residents.
+The informal structure of utilities within slums also contributes to the poverty of their residents.
 Because of the unofficial status of slum dwellings, public utilities and social services do not reach these slum communities.
 Residents have to find alternative forms of acquiring utilities—usually through an informal and private economy of vendors.
 A measurement of the average cost of household expenses within Metro Manila slums shows that residents pay significantly more for basic utilities—such as clean water and electricity—in comparison to households within officially serviced areas.
 A cost-comparison study showed that in some cases, slum residents paid up to 4200% the amount for vended water versus piped water.

 Health disparities

 Because of the lack of sanitation and unstable supply of clean water, the recorded health ailments in slums are significantly higher than other areas of the city.
 Disproportionate levels of respiratory problems and diarrhea have been recorded.